How to Build a Niche Website: Step-by-Step Case Study

 Find out what’s working for them, and then replicate those topic ideas.

-Of course, the best way is to use a tool like Site Explorer.
+The best way is to use a tool like Site Explorer.

 Enter your competitor’s domain into the tool and go to the “Top Pages” report, where you’ll see all the pages sending them the most search traffic: